MuhammedZaghloulCS/MuhammedZaghloulCS.github.io/_posts/Notes/2023-05-15-Head-First-Object-Oriented-Analysis-and-Design-Book.md

 **2. Apply basic OO principles to add flexibilities.**
 **3. Strive for a maintainable reusable design.**

-In this chapter the authors learn me a new thing about *Encapsulation*, we can use it not only for information hiding, but also we can use it to remove duplicated codes. in the following code snippet we have the Guitar class that used in a *ArrayList <Guitar> search(Guitar guitar)* that implemented to take each class data member and compare with the client needs.
+In this chapter the authors learn me a new thing about *Encapsulation*, we can use it not only for information hiding, but also we can use it to remove duplicated codes. in the following code snippet we have the Guitar class that used in a *ArrayList <Guitar> search(Guitar guitar)*
+That implemented to take each class data member and compare with the client needs.

 ```java
 public class Guitar {